overextended/overextended.github.io/docs/ox_core/Player/Server/index.md

 ## Ox.GetPlayer

-Return an instance of CPlayer for the given player source.
+Return an instance of OxPlayer for the given player source.
 <Tabs>
 <TabItem value='lua' label='Lua'>